The Natural Circus

 Not unlike a wandering monk or a pilgrim, or at times a traveling researcher, I roamed in and out of cultural contexts and natural environments.

-Not unlike a bee collecting pollen, or a fox collecting seeds in her fur, I passed, and pass on information on various practices and approaches from one culture and bioregion to the other.
+Here and there, I passed on information on various practices and approaches from one bioregion to the other.

 Also, the Natural Circus was my form of resistance.

-It was (and is in a way) a passively active way of non-cooperation/participation; an ongoing strike, that at the same time, here and there, points at and shares alternatives.
+It was (and is in a way) an alert way of non-cooperation/participation; an ongoing strike, that at the same time, here and there, points at alternatives and transcendence.

-One day I had the pleasure and fortune to meet Jay Griffiths in Berlin.
+At one point of my travels I had the pleasure and fortune to meet Jay Griffith in Berlin.